ivankoros/RPG-console/README.md

 **Work in progress**

 A cutting-edge text adventure built using .NET with natural language processing and state-machine flow.
-Enigma of the Enchanted Forest invites players to explore a mysterious world filled with intrigue, puzzles, and unexpected twists.
+You're sitting near your campfire, surrounded by unfamiliar woods.
+You begin to question your place and memories, but an internal voice other than yours is set on keeping the facade of normalcy up.
+Enigma of the Enchanted Forest invites players to explore their role in a mysterious dynamic. and thought-provoking adventure through an engaging command-line story - filled with intrigue, puzzles, and unexpected twists.

 ## Features

-- Written in C# for .NET platform
+- Written in C# for the .NET Core (7.1) platform
 - Utilizes advanced state-machine logic for the game's narrative flow
-- Natural language processing for better user experience
+- Incorporates nNatural language processing with Microsoft's Cognitive Services for a dynamic user experience
-- Interactive storytelling with immersive text descriptions and ASCII art
+- Interactive storytelling with immersive text descriptions, ever-changing pace, and ASCII art
-- Time-based text rendering to enhance realism
+- Time-based text rendering for enhanced realism

 ## Current state

-The current state features a (not-so) warm welcome and immersive experience into the storytelling world of this project.
-The introduction presents an intriguing scenario and establishes the mysterious setting from the very start, without fixed, given choices for any scenario, and a natural-feeling, responsive text and visual rpompts that provide dynamic, real-time feedback for the player.
+The current state features a (not-so) warm, yet immersive welcome to the world of this project.
+The introduction presents your scenario and establishes the mysterious setting from the very start, without fixed, given choices for any scenario, and a natural-feeling, responsive text and visual prompts that provide dynamic, real-time feedback for the player.

 ## How do I play?